Vaughan

-Vaughan (/vɑːn/ vawn) (2021 population 323,103) is a city in Ontario, Canada.
-It is located in the Regional Municipality of York, just north of Toronto.
-Vaughan was the fastest-growing municipality in Canada between 1996 and 2006 with its population increasing by 80.2% during this time period and having nearly doubled in population since 1991.
+Vaughan (/vɑːn/ VAAN) (2021 population: 323,103) is a city in Ontario, Canada.
+It is located in the Regional Municipality of York, just north of Toronto, Ontario.
+Vaughan was the fastest-growing municipality in Ontario between 1996 and 2006 with its population increasing by 80.2% during this time period and having nearly doubled in population since 1991.
 In 2021, the population of Vaughan was 323,103.
-It is the fifth-largest city in the Greater Toronto Area, and the 17th-largest city in Canada.
+It is the fifth-largest city in the Greater Toronto Area, and the seventeenth-largest city in Canada.

 Toponymy

 The township was named after Benjamin Vaughan, a British commissioner who signed a peace treaty with the United States in 1783.

 History

-In the late pre-contact period, the Huron-Wendat people populated what is today Vaughan.
-The Skandatut ancestral Wendat village overlooked the east branch of the Humber River (Pine Valley Drive) and was once home to approximately 2,000 Huron in the sixteenth century.
-The site is close to a Huron ossuary (mass grave) uncovered in Kleinburg in 1970, and one kilometre north of the Seed-Barker Huron site.
+In the late pre-contact period, the Wendat (Huron) people populated what is today Vaughan.
+The Skandatut ancestral Wendat village overlooked the east branch of the Humber River (Pine Valley Drive) and was once home to approximately 2,000 Wendat in the sixteenth century.
+The site is close to a Wendat ossuary (mass grave) uncovered in Kleinburg in 1970, and one kilometre north of the Seed-Barker Wendat site.

 The first European to pass through Vaughan was the French explorer Étienne Brûlé, who traversed the Humber Trail in 1615.
 However, it was not until townships were created in 1792 that Vaughan began to see European settlements, as it was considered to be extremely remote and the lack of roads through the region made travel difficult.

 Despite the hardships of pioneer life, settlers came to Vaughan in considerable numbers.
 The population grew from 19 men, 5 women, and 30 children in 1800 to 4,300 in 1840.
 The first people to arrive were mainly Pennsylvania Germans, with a smaller number of families of English descent and a group of French Royalists.
 This migration from the United States was by 1814 superseded by immigrants from Britain.
 While many of their predecessors had been agriculturalists, the newer immigrants were highly skilled tradespeople, useful for a growing community.

 Among the facilities established by this group were a number of hamlets, the oldest of which was Thornhill, where a sawmill was erected in 1801, a grist mill in 1815, and had a population of 300 by 1836.
 Other such enclaves included Kleinburg, Coleraine, Rupertville'(Maple), Richmond Hill, Teston, Claireville, Pine Grove, Carrville, Patterson, Burlington, Concord, Edgeley, Fisherville, Elder's Mills, Elgin Mills, Jefferson, Nashville, Purpleville, Richvale, Sherwood, Langstaff, Vellore, and Burwick (Woodbridge).

 In 1846, the Township was primarily agricultural but had a population of 4,300.
 There were six grist mills and 25 saw mills.
 By 1935, there were 4,873 residents.

 However, World War II sparked an influx of immigration, and by 1960, the population stood at 15,957.
 The ethnocultural composition of the area began to change with the arrival of different groups such as Italians, Jews and Eastern Europeans.